 Mauldin in Greenville County, South Carolina — The American South (South Atlantic)

-Topics.
-This historical marker is listed in these topic lists: Notable Buildings • Settlements & Settlers.
-A significant historical month for this entry is August 1861.
+Topics and series.
+This historical marker is listed in these Railroads & Streetcars • Settlements & Settlers.
+In addition, it is included in the South Carolina, Greenville County Historic Preservation Commission series list.
+A significant historical year for this entry is 1853.

 Other nearby markers.
 At least 10 other markers are within 3 miles of this marker, measured as the crow flies.
-Mauldin United Methodist Church (within shouting distance of this marker); Mauldin (about 500 feet away, measured in a direct line); Laurel Creek Church (approx. 1.7 miles away); Bethel Community Training Ground (approx. 1.9 miles away); The Old Oak Tree (approx. 1.9 miles away); Bethel Church (approx. 2 miles away); Bethel Church Cemetery (approx. 2 miles away); The Old Arbor (approx. 2 miles away); Reedy River Factory (approx. 2.4 miles away); Lake Conestee in Transition (approx. 2.7 miles away).
+The History of the Gosnell Cabin (about 500 feet away, measured in a direct line); Mauldin United Methodist Church (about 500 feet away); Laurel Creek Church (approx. 1.7 miles away); Bethel Community Training Ground (approx. 1.9 miles away); The Old Oak Tree (approx. 1.9 miles away); Bethel Church (approx. 1.9 miles away); Bethel Church Cemetery (approx. 1.9 miles away); The Old Arbor (approx. 1.9 miles away); Reedy River Factory (approx. 2˝ miles away); Lake Conestee in Transition (approx. 2.8 miles away).
 Touch for a list and map of all markers in Mauldin.

 Also see . . .

 1. Greenville and Laurens Railroad.
 The Greenville and Laurens Railroad was a railroad (Submitted on October 15, 2012, by Brian Scott of Anderson, South Carolina.)

 2. McDaniel Cemetery.
 Located on Finley Court in Knollwood sits the oldest cemetery in Mauldin.
 It is the final resting place of Benjamin Griffith Sr., the first known settler in the area in 1784.
 (Submitted on February 11, 2013, by Brian Scott of Anderson, South Carolina.)